metamn/react/content/blog/on-design-systems-3/index.md

 A good example is Classless HTML.

 Being constraints based, it is capable to produce coherent and uniform interfaces.
-Having no API, being not programmable means it can produce only a reduced set of user interfaces.
+Having no API, being not programmable, it can't produce user interfaces for any, arbitrary use cases.